hacksparrow/apoc/README.md

 $ apoc index.acf
 ```

-Executing an acf file from the commandline with apoc is equivalent to running a batch script.
-The contents of the file will be executed by the server.
+Executing an acf file from the commandline with apoc is executing the contents on the Neo4j server.

 ## License